May 10, 2021

 - Include track type if you are creating Google Analytics Tags.
-For example, you can have Pageview, Event, or Social in the tag name.
-For AdWords Tags, you can have the Tag Type, such as Conversion or Remarketing, in the name.
+For example, you can have “Event”, “Config” in the tag name.
+For Google Ads Tags, you can have the Tag Type, such as Conversion or Remarketing, in the name.

-- For more naming convention tips read the following resources:
+- For more of naming convention tips read these tips

 #4.
 Give GTM control only to the right people

-Google tag manager is a very powerful tool and if used irresponsibility or without proper thought, planning and testing, can break your website functionality.
-So you should limit the access to this tool to only those who are actually involved in tag deployment.
+Google tag manager is a very powerful tool and if used irresponsibly or without proper thought, planning, and testing, can break your website functionality.
+So you should limit access to this tool to only those who are actually involved in tag deployment.

 To add or modify users, click Admin in Tag Manager menu bar, choose an account or container you need and then click “User Management”.
 Create a new user or edit an existing.
 There are 4 possible permissions levels each user can have access to:

 - Read: The user will see the container listed and may browse the tags, triggers, and variables in the container, but will not have the ability to make any changes.